 What are the school hours?

-We have early care starting at 8:00 AM if needed; however, school starts at 9:00 AM, and doors open at 8:55.
-Depending on your child's enrollment; classes end at 1:00 or they may stay for extended care until 5:00 PM.
-If you need early drop off you must first make arrangements with the office.
+We have early care starting at 7:30 AM if needed; however, school starts at 9:00 AM, and doors open at 8:55.
+Depending on your child's enrollment, classes end at 1:00 or they may stay for extended care until 5:00 PM.
+If you need early drop off, you must first make arrangements with the office.

 How many children are in one class?

-In the TLC classes (2-year-olds) there are 10-12 students per classroom with 2 teachers and 2 roving assistants.
-We also have a roving assistant who helps out in all three classrooms.
+In 2-3-year-old classrooms, there are 10-12 students per classroom with 2 teachers and a roving assistant.

-In the Preschool classes, rooms 1-4 have up to 16 students with two teachers and 2 roving assistant teachers.
+In the Preschool classes, rooms 1-3 have up to 15 students with two teachers and a roving assistant teacher.

-If your child is enrolled in our infant or TLC program he or she does not need to be potty trained; however, we do encourage potty training when he or she is ready to do so.
-Children enrolled at the preschool (3-5 yr olds) should be potty trained.
+If your child is enrolled in our infant or 2-year-old program, he or she does not need to be potty trained; however, we do encourage potty training when he or she is ready to do so.
+Children enrolled at the preschool (3-5 yr olds) should be potty-trained.
 We understand accidents may occur and assistance may be needed, but children should be, for the most part, independent in the restroom.
-All children over 2 years. who are not fully trained will have a non-potty trained fee added each month.
+All children over 2 years who are not fully trained will have a non-potty trained fee added each month.

 What happens if my child is sick?

-If your child has a fever of 100.4 or greater, has vomited, had three or more episodes of diarrhea in one day, or is too sick to participate in class he or she should not attend school.
+If your child has a fever of 100 or greater, has vomited, has had three or more episodes of diarrhea in one day, or is too sick to participate in class, he or she should not attend school.
 It is better to stay home for extra cuddles.
-If we feel a child is not well enough to be at school we will call a parent to come and pick him or her up.
-Children may return to school only after they have been fever-free and no vomiting or diarrhea for 24 hours without any medication that may reduce those symptoms.
+If we feel a child is not well enough to be at school, we will call a parent to come and pick him or her up.
+Children may return to school only after they have been fever-free and have no vomiting or diarrhea for 24 hours without any medication that may reduce those symptoms.

 Do I bring my child lunch each day?